JosephQiu21/Gitlet/README.md

 6. **Remote features**: managing and operating remote repositories.

-Details of this project will be updated soon.
+You can view the details of the Gitlet project [here](https://inst.eecs.berkeley.edu/~cs61b/sp22/materials/proj/proj3/introduction.html).